arcology-network/binary-releases/README.md

 ## 3. Getting Started

-A client consists of a number of network services communicating through MQ and RPC.
-In addition, these services are usually deployed on multiple machines to achieve better performance.
+A client has of a number of network services communicating through MQ and RPC.
+These services can be deployed on multiple machines to achieve better performance.
+The whole installation process consist of the following major steps.

-### 3.1 Major Steps

 ![alt text](/img/installation-steps.png)